carriegreland-wq/healthcare-appointment-no-show-analysis/README.md

 - Analyze appointment patterns by day of week and time of day
 - Expand the dashboard with additional operational metrics

-- ## Dataset License
+## Dataset License
-- Dataset:
 The dataset used in this project is sourced from Kaggle and is made available under the CC0: Public Domain license.

 ## Author
 Carrie Greland